Much of the daily work of the IETF is conducted on electronic mailing lists. There are four categories of mailing lists:

 - Working Group Lists: discussion lists for each IETF working group

-To request that a new mailing list be created @ietf.org, please see "Requesting
+To request a new working group mailing list, please see

-MHonArc archives are maintained for each list and can be found on the listinfo
+Archives are maintained for each list and can be found in a number of ways:

 - The IETF plenary session